UIUC-iSchool-DataViz/is445_bcubcg_fall2024/week08/lecture07p2.md

  * Non-copyleft: share, but don't necessarily need to share-alike
  * https://choosealicense.com/

-notes: this website has a bunch of "auto" generated licences, depending on what kind of license you want *your* software to use
+notes: this website has a bunch of "auto" generated licenses, depending on what kind of license you want *your* software to use

 If you are ever in a position to create software, you can check this out to see what sorts of options you have.